w0480885/capstone-project/README.md

  - python is used for API routing.

 # Getting Started with Create React App
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and this section was auto generated (but still useful).

 ## Available Scripts
 In the project directory, you can run: